 All cyclists — from novice to experienced, whether a day-tripper or through-tripper — are invited to make USBR50 part of a regional and national cycling itinerary.

-Through the Hoosier State, cyclists enjoy a scenic tour of significant Indiana historic and natural areas and bicycle-friendly communities in Clay, Hancock, Hendricks, Henry, Marion, Putnam, Vigo, and Wayne counties, while locally-recommended alternate routes provide options on separated pathways with access to other communities.
-In Putnam County, it follows the route of the National Road Heritage Trail, which incorporates the nearly 20 miles of the urban People Pathways trail in and around Greencastle.
+Through the Hoosier State, cyclists enjoy a scenic tour of significant Indiana historic and natural areas and bicycle-friendly communities in Clay, Hancock, Hendricks, Henry, Marion, Putnam, Vigo, and Wayne counties.
+Some are near, or include, local options on separated pathways with access to other communities.
+In Putnam County, additional options include the National Road Heritage Trail, which incorporates the nearly 20 miles of the urban People Pathways trail in and around Greencastle.

 All cyclists — from novice to experienced, whether a day-tripper or through-tripper — are invited to make USBR50 part of a regional and national cycling itinerary.
 With detailed maps, resources and descriptions for each Indiana county, this website helps make USBR50 an educational, relaxing and enjoyable travel experience.